-You may know that you have to pay taxes for your full-time nanny, but what about that after-school sitter who watches your daughter for a couple hours each day?
+You may know that you have to pay taxes for your full-time nanny, but what about that after-school sitter who watches your son or daughter for a couple hours each day?
 Or the housekeeper who cleans your home regularly?
 This article will address a variety of scenarios, including:

 - What caregivers qualify as household employees

 - What to do about your regular babysitter

 - Tax responsibilities for hiring a family member